johann-solo/oliveandmango.github.io/site/content/blog/2019-05-10-26-blueberry-pancake-breakfast-casserole.md

 </br>

 This recipe works well with any type of dairy or plant based milk.
 I used unsweetened almond and it was still nice and creamy and delicious.
 Although this delicious goodness is totally dessert worthy, it's nutritious enough for breakfast.
 The eggs provide quality protein while also creating a custard-like texture.
-It’s makes for a great, delicious and protein packed start to the day.
+It makes for a great, delicious and protein packed start to the day.
 </br>
 </br>
 ![Blueberry Pancake Breakfast Casserole](/images/uploads/2019_05_10_26_blueberry_pancake_breakfast_casserole_4.jpg)